 - - Start digging until you can find something or exhaust all avenues of possibility

 While this approach can work for many (especially those with unlimited amount of time on their hands) there are ways to make the investigative process much more efficient and accurate.
 With the exponential expansion of data storage capacity the ability of the examiner to simply "start digging" can easily lead to extensive overhead and dependency of tools and automated resources.
-This is why I propose a paradigm shift and submit that rather than wait until the evidence is collected and loaded into an analysis device, the investigation can begin the moment the examiner recieves a case.
+This is why I propose a paradigm shift and submit that rather than wait until the evidence is collected and loaded into an analysis device, the investigation can begin the moment the examiner receives a case.

 The following are the "6-Steps" towards cracking a case before you open the evidence: